gagolews/stringi/devel/sphinx/rapi/stri_locate.md

 `stri_locate_first_*` and `stri_locate_last_*` return an integer matrix with two columns, giving the start and end positions of the first or the last matches, respectively, and two `NA`s if and only if they are not found.

 For `stri_locate_*_regex`, if the match is of zero length, `end` will be one character less than `start`.
 Note that `stri_locate_last_regex` searches from start to end, but skips overlapping matches, see the example below.

+If `capture_groups=TRUE`, then the outputs are equipped with `capture_groups` attribute, which is a list of matrices giving the start-end positions of matches to parenthesized subexpressions.

 ## Author(s)